-Jennifer is currently the Clinical Informatics Nurse at Johnson County Hospital, her role is to make sure the EHR, for the clinical staff, works efficiently.
-She is also the OR supervisor, which involves patient care in the OR and PACU, Security Officer, which involves making sure the employees at JCH are using the EHR appropriately, and assistant DON.
+Jennifer is currently the Clinical Informatics Nurse at Johnson County Hospital.
+Her role is to make sure the electronic health record (EHR) for the clinical staff works efficiently.
+She is also the Operating Room (OR) Supervisor, which involves patient care in the OR and post-anesthesia care unit (PACU), Security Officer, which involves making sure the employees at JCH are using the EHR appropriately, and Assistant Director of Nursing.

-Jennifer started career late in life, she went back to school at the age of 35 to become a registered nurse.
-Before this, she and her husband and ran their own Hardware/Flower shop.
-After becoming an EMT she decided health care is where she wanted to have a career in.
-Jennifer started her education at Southeast Community College to become and LPN and from there knew she wanted to become an RN.
-When the electronic health record became a staple in health care, she wanted to pursue becoming the go-to person for their EHR.
-She started by becoming the superuser for the facility, and now she makes sure the software is being used to its best performance.
-With knowing the software so well, she has become the security officer for JCH.
-This entails making sure the users are being compliant with the use of the software and the information they have available to them.
+Jennifer started her career late in life.
+She went back to school at the age of 35 to become a registered nurse (RN).
+Before this, she and her husband owned and operated their own hardware/flower shop.
+After becoming an EMT, Jennifer decided healthcare was the career for her.
+Jennifer started her education at Southeast Community College to become an LPN, and from there knew she wanted to become an RN.
+When the electronic health record became a staple in healthcare, she wanted to pursue becoming the go-to person for her organization's EHR.
+Jennifer started by becoming the superuser for the facility, and now she makes sure the software is being used to its best capabilities.
+With her extensive knowledge of the software, she has become the security officer for JCH.
+This entails making sure users are compliant with the use of the software and the information available to them.

 Connie Ganz, MHA, BS, RN